 - 7. Put all installation source and executable in dist directory. - 8.
-Upload the new release files to the PyPI41 using twine:
+Upload the new release files to the PyPI41 using twine (NOTE: this step is irreversible!
+If there were to be a change to ProDy after this step, then it needs to be prepared as a whole new release):